The designer behind some of Malaysia’s coolest concepts reveals her creative heroes and inspiration, and her take on the local design landscape

 Talk to us about some of your favourite projects to date.

-The experimental arm of our studio, F—SERIES, is a series of self-initiated annual projects, where we allow ourselves to experiment and induce play in our work, engage with our peers or potential collaborators to expand our creative milieu and also create a platform to voice our thoughts, observations and inclinations.
+The experimental arm of our studio, F—SERIES, is a series of self-initiated annual projects, where we allow ourselves to experiment and induce play in our work.
 I love working on F—SERIES instalments because it gives us the opportunity for boundless creative experimentation.

 How has growing up in Malaysia influenced your work?